AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 ### Component

 **Component** typically refers to a modular and independent part of a software application or system.
 Components are tested individually to ensure they perform their specific functions correctly before being integrated into the larger software system for further testing.

+### Application Programming Interface (API)

+**Application Programming Interface (API)** is a set of rules and protocols that allows different software applications to communicate and interact with each other.
+It defines the methods and data formats that applications can use to request and exchange information, enabling the integration of diverse software systems and services.
+APIs are fundamental in modern software development, facilitating the development of software components, web services, and the interaction between applications, platforms, and devices.

+### Automated Software Quality (ASQ)

+**Automated Software Quality (ASQ)** refers to the use of automated tools, processes, and techniques to assess and ensure the quality of software throughout its development lifecycle.
+This includes automating various testing activities such as functional testing, regression testiong, performance testing, and more.

+### Independent Test Group (ITG)

+An **Independent Test Group (ITG)** is a dedicated team or unit within a software development or testing organization that is responsible for conducting testing activities autonomously and seperately from the development team.
+Their primary focus is to assess the quality of the software product objectively, identify defects, and ensure that the software meets its specified requirements and quality standards.
+Independent Test Groups (ITG) are often used to maintain an impartial perspective and provide unbiased feedback on the software's readiness for release.
+They may perform various types of testing, including functional, regression, performance, and security testing, among others.

+### Debugging

+**Debugging** is the process of identifying, isolating, and fixing errors or defects in software code to ensure that a program functions correctly and as intended.
+Debugging techniques may include analyzing code, setting breakpoints, inspecting variables, and using debugging tools to pinpoint and rectify problems in the code.

+### Emulator

+An **Emulator** is a software or hardware-based tool that replicates the functionality of one computing environment ( such as hardware platform or operating system ) on another.
+Emulators are commonly used in software development and testing to simulate the behavior of specific hardware or software environments.

+### Code Coverage

+**Code Coverage** measures how much of the code is executed by test cases, helping assess testing comprehensiveness.

+### Inspection

+**Inspection** is a systematic review process where a team of experts, including testers, developers, or domain specialists, thoroughly examines software and its documentation.
+The aim is to uncover defects, errors, or improvements needed in the software.
+**Inspections** help detect issues early, ensure quality, improve documentation, enhance communication among team members, and prevent problems down the line.
+This structured and formal process is vital for maintaining software quality, particularly in critical applications, and plays a crucial role in the software development and testing lifecycle.

+### Code Inspection

+**Code Inspection**, also know as *code review*, is a systematic examination of source code by software developers to find and fix defects, improve code quality, and ensure adherence to coding standards and design guidelines.
+It is a manual and collaborative process that helps identify issues early in the development cycle, leading to higher software reliability and maintainability.

+### Metric

+A **Metric** is a measurable quantity or indicator that provides insight into the quality, efficiency, or effectiveness of the testing process.
+These metrics help assess various aspects of testing, such as, test coverage, defect density, test execution time, and more, to make data-driven decisions and improvements in the testing process.

+### Release Candidate

+A **Release Candidate** (often abbreviated as "RC") is a version of a software product that is in the final stages of testing and is close to being released to the public as the official, stable version.
+**Release Candidates** are considered feature-complete and go through rigorous testing to identify and fix any critical issues, bugs, or showstopper problems.
+If no significant issues are discovered during this testing phase, the release candidate become the official release.

 ## Black Box Testing Definition and Techniques